 As principal of Venturi, Scott Brown and Associates, Scott Brown has been responsible for numerous urban plans and master plans.
 She has been instrumental in the design of buildings such as the Département de la Haute-Garonne provincial capitol building in Toulouse, France (1999); the Mielparque resort in Kirifuri National Park, Japan (1997); and the Sainsbury Wing of the National Gallery, London (1991), recently awarded Grade 1 listing.

 The following short texts have been excerpted from Denise Scott Brown’s Soane Medal Lecture, delivered in 2018.

-Learning from Johannesburg TOP
+Learning from Johannesburg Back to top